DnA-FX/DnA-FX.github.io/glitchcraft-pedals/index.md

 # {% include icon.html icon="fa-solid fa-wave-square" %}GlitchCraft

-**GlitchCraft** is where digital meets precision engineering.
-Born from the same minds behind [drat-pedals](**D.R.A.T.**), **GlitchCraft** dives deep into the world of glitched-out distortion, unstable delays, and otherworldly textures — effects that embrace the unexpected and push boundaries.
+**GlitchCraft** is where our digital sound lab meets precision engineering.
+Born from the same minds behind [**D.R.A.T.**](drat-pedals), **GlitchCraft** dives deep into the world of glitched-out distortion, unstable delays, and otherworldly textures — effects that embrace the unexpected and push boundaries.

 This isn’t clean.
 This isn’t sterile.
 This is corrupted code, rewired reality, and tonal mutation in pedal form.